 6. The bicycle

+for the fact that the reasoning ends up in a “crazy conclusion.”
 In other words, had the conclusion looked banal, or otherwise unremarkable, the flaw in the reasoning would likely have gone unnoticed!

-We haven’t seen this yet because our examples have all had “crazy conclusions” which prompted us to inspect their attendant lines of reasoning for subtle errors.
+We haven’t actually seen this yet because our examples have all had “crazy conclusions” which prompted us to inspect their attendant lines of reasoning for subtle errors.
 But we’re not always so lucky.

 Consider this curious case:

 A rope is attached to the lower pedal of a normal bicycle and pulled gently backwards as shown.
 Which way will the bicycle be caused to move?
-(Assume that the bicycle remains balanced somehow and does not skid along the ground.)
+(Assume that the bicycle remains balanced somehow and does not skid

 One thinks, if the rope is pulled like that, the pedals will be caused to move in the same way as when the bicycle is normally pedalled.
-So the bicycle should be caused to move forward.
+So the bicycle should be caused to move forward

 This reasoning looks natural and the conclusion also seems rather banal.
 So the reasoning is likely to be accepted.
 Unfortunately, it is quite wrong.
 Surprisingly, the bicycle will be caused to move backwards

-Upon seeing this, many people immediately seek the correct explanation for this unexpected behaviour in terms of various physical principles, but we’re not interested in that here.
-Our question rather is why people tend to endorse the erroneous piece of reasoning above.
+Upon seeing this, many people immediately seek the correct explanation for this unexpected behaviour in terms of various physical principles, but we can’t get into that here.
+(See this video

 It’s partly because the logical error committed is subtle and practically impossible to detect.
-(We won’t try to diagnose it here.)
 But, equally important, nothing hints

 So a subtle logical error that culminates in an innocuous conclusion can be quite a hazardous thing.
 It’s not so bad if it just concerns a bicycle but the hazard could easily be more substantial, as we will see below.
 Many people pride themselves on their ability to detect flawed reasoning, but the fact is that some logical errors are so

 subtle that we actually need the help of a “crazy conclusion” to infer their existence.

 Indeed, the situation is a bit worse.

-crazy that it is absolutely certain that the reasoning must contain an error, we often still have difficulty locating the error!
+crazy that it is absolutely certain that the reasoning must contain an error, we sometimes still have difficulty locating the error!
 In such a case, had there been no indication that anything was amiss, we are practically guaranteed to have swallowed the erroneous reasoning.